EcoPro-Systems/Kelp-Forest-Projection/README.md

 ## Example

 `Regression_quick.ipynb` is a notebook that demonstrates how to train a regression model to predict the abundance of kelp using various features like temperature, sunlight, and time.
 The notebook also shows how to use the trained model to predict the abundance of kelp using features from a simulation data set.
+If you want to remake the data used for the regression model, you can run the notebook, `downscale_kelp_to_mur_grid.ipynb`.
+We recommend running this on our shared collaboration server since the data files are already available there, https://oss.ecopro.smce.nasa.gov/hub/user-redirect/lab/tree/efs/tools/Kelp_Biomass/downscale_kelp_to_mur_grid.ipynb

 ## Analysis Scripts